 You can study for decades and not learn what you can by teaching for a month or two.
 Just remember to be honest about your skill and experience level, and you’ll find the right students for you.

-Your goal in becoming an expert isn’t to look and feel like a giant smartypants.
-It’s to help your readers and customers.
+Your goal to become an expert isn’t to look and feel like a giant smartypants.
+It’s to help your readers, clients, and customers.

-You might want to neatly letter this on a card and stick it somewhere you can see every time you use your computer.
-IT’S NOT ABOUT YOU.
+You might want to neatly letter this on a card and stick it somewhere you can see every time you use your computer:

 On the other hand, serious students are rewarded.
 (They still get potshots, but they have a community to help deflect them.)
 When you approach your subject with curiosity, modesty, and a sincere desire to help, you’ll find raving fans.